top of page

 A time-tested investing truism is that risk and return are correlated.
 The higher the risk, the higher the potential return.
 On the flip side, the lower the risk, the lower the potential return.
 When constructing a portfolio, risk and return have a statistical nature to them.
 Notice I said "potential return."
 That means, there is no guarantee.
 This is where the statistics help by constructing a number of investments called a portfolio.
 A portfolio of investments helps us achieve optimized risk and return outcomes via risk features known as diversification and volatility.
 But before we get into the features, let's discuss why the barbell approach is important when constructing portfolios.

 The uninformed investor strategy construction - If all investments are filtered as medium risk, then → Risk = Medium, Return = Low: The idea is that if you put all your investments through a “medium risk” filter, while you may achieve medium risk, you will actually achieve a lower than the medium return.
 This is because statistically, the best return investment will be capped at a medium return, and some investments will not do as well.
 Capping the upside reduces overall portfolio performance.
 So, the return averages to less than a medium return.
-This effectively averages down the medium risk investment selections to a less-than-medium return.
+This effectively averages down the medium-risk investment selections to a less-than-medium return.

 The uninformed investor strategy outcome: a sub-optimal risk/return tradeoff.

-Now, explained is the correct way to construct a portfolio:
+Example 2 - Now, explained is the correct way to construct a portfolio:

 The barbell strategy construction - If all investments are filtered as either high or low risk to average medium risk then → Risk = Medium, Return = Above Medium: In a barbell strategy, you average your medium risk by investing to the edges of risk, both high and low.
 But then the return on the high-risk portfolio is uncapped upward, whereas the downside risk is capped at zero.
 In this barbell scenario, a medium risk averaged barbell will likely return ABOVE medium returns.
+The essential understanding is that to achieve the return you want, you must be comfortable taking higher risks, but only sometimes.
+Later in the article, we discuss commitment devices as a way to manage your emotions and implement the strategy.

 The barbell strategy outcome: By using the barbell approach, the investor will achieve the same risk level and achieve a higher return.
 This is an optimized risk/return tradeoff.